blueberryxtech/gitbook/timedbreathing.md

-# Matching Your Breathing Tempo
+# Finding Your Breathing Tempo

 This past week we started to explore how the blinking of an etint lense paired with mental load and heart rate can be used as a guiding step for a person to adjust their breathing rate.